 State of Hawaii

-Your Committees on Health and Human Services & Homelessness, to which was referred H.B.
-No. 1273 entitled:
+Your Committee on Water & Land, to which was referred H.B.
+No. 1101 entitled:

-As affirmed by the records of votes of the members of your Committees on Health and Human Services & Homelessness that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 1273, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 1273, H.D.
+As affirmed by the record of votes of the members of your Committee on Water & Land that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1101, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1101, H.D.
 1, and be referred to your Committee on Finance.